ReCraft Creative ReUse Center: Mindful Crafting at a Great Price in Greenville, SC [Closed for moving]

 Teacher Section

-ReCraft has entire section dedicated for teacher use only – and it’s free!
+ReCraft has an entire section dedicated to teacher use only – and it’s free!
 If you’re a teacher, you just show your badge and you can grab whatever you like from the dedicated section for teachers, which has lots of art supplies paper, markers, etc.

-Grant has also instituted a Teacher Re-Supply Drive to aids teachers to meet their classroom needs by donating your new or gently-used school and office supplies.
+Grant has also instituted a Teacher Re-Supply Drive to aid teachers in meeting their classroom needs by donating new or gently used school and office supplies.
 It’s a great opportunity to clean out your storage closet.
 This collection event usually starts in February.
 Your donated supplies will then be sorted and made available to Greenville’s first-year teachers.
-More info and donation guide for the Teacher Re-Supply Drive.

 Volunteering at ReCraft

 ReCraft makes use of an extraordinary number of volunteers.
 You’ll understand if you go to the store.
 There is a ton of stuff that needs sorting, weighing, and organizing.
 Teenagers ages 16+ can volunteer without a parent and kids of any age can volunteer with a parent present.
-Just contact ReCraft directly and they will put you in touch with their Volunteer Coordinator and get you started.
+Just contact ReCraft directly to get started.

 Hours: Wednesdays to Saturdays from 10 am to 6 pm.